anoopmagar141/BankingSystem/README.md

-# BankingSystem coded in C
+# BankingSystem coded in C.

 (1-5 acc has been reserved try after 6 acc no.)

  out put :